dotnet/runtime/docs/design/datacontracts/data_descriptor.md

 The toplevel dictionary will contain:

 * `"version": 0`
+* optional `"baseline": "BASELINE_ID"` see below
 * `"types": TYPES_DESCRIPTOR` see below
 * `"globals": GLOBALS_DESCRIPTOR` see below

+### Baseline data descriptor identifier

+The in-memory descriptor may contain an optional string identifying a well-known baseline descriptor.
+The identifier is an arbitrary string, that could be used, for example to tag a collection of globals and data structure layouts present in a particular release of a .NET runtime for a certain architecture (for example `net9.0/coreclr/linux-arm64`).
+Global values and data structure layouts present in the data contract descriptor take precedence over the baseline contract.
+This way variant builds can be specified as a delta over a baseline.
+For example, debug builds of CoreCLR that include additional fields in a `MethodTable` data structure could be based on the same baseline as Release builds, but with the in-memory data descriptor augmented with new `MethodTable` fields and additional structure descriptors.

+It is not a requirement that the baseline is chosen so that additional "delta" is the smallest possible size, although for practical purposes that may be desired.

+Data descriptors are registered as "well known" by checking them into the main branch of `dotnet/runtime` in the `docs/design/datacontracts/data/` directory in the JSON format specified in the [data descriptor spec](./data_descriptor.md#Physical_JSON_Descriptor).
+The relative path name (with `/` as the path separator, if any) of the descriptor without any extension is the identifier.  (for example:
+`/docs/design/datacontracts/data/net9.0/coreclr/linux-arm64.json` is the filename for the data descriptor with identifier `net9.0/coreclr/linux-arm64`)

+The baseline descriptors themselves must not have a baseline.

 ### Types descriptor